 United States Department of Transportation (USDOT)

 The USDOT administers funding provided by the federal government for transportation projects across the country, including in Texas, through their Federal Highway Administration (FHWA).
-The USDOT maintains oversight of FHWA which coordinates highway transportation programs in cooperation with states and other partners to enhance the country’s safety, economic vitality, quality of life, and the environment.
+The USDOT maintains oversight of FHWA which coordinates highway transportation programs in cooperation with states and other partners to enhance the country’s safety, economic vitality, quality of life and the environment.
 Through the USDOT and FHWA, federal financial assistance is provided to the States to construct and improve the National Highway System, urban and rural roads, and bridges.
-The departments help fund transportation projects, but does not actually design, construct or operate any transportation facilities or systems.
+The departments help fund transportation projects, but do not actually design, construct or operate any transportation facilities or systems.

 Texas Department of Transportation (TxDOT)

 TxDOT uses federal funds combined with state gas tax revenue and other funding sources to implement the statewide transportation program.
 TxDOT oversees more than 100,000 lane miles of state roads and is responsible for most major transportation projects in the state including operation and maintenance of the interstate highway system.

 The Toll Operation Division (TOD) is a division within TxDOT charged with implementing a statewide, toll-based urban mobility program.
 TOD has developed an electronic toll-collection device known as TxTag, which can be used on toll roads throughout the state.
 TOD has been closely involved in development of the Central Texas Turnpike System (CTTS), which includes the following roadways in the Austin area: SH 130, SH 45 North, SH 45 SE and Loop 1 North, and is responsible for the collection of tolls on these roadways.